Clement Finley: Marriage

-Recognition

-General Finley was a notably handsome man, six feet tall, of good figure and good military bearing.
-During most of his service he wore the so-called military beard in a fashion that few could achieve.
-He was a talented physician and was absorbed in the care of his patients.
-During the Black Hawk War he received the official thanks of General Scott for his handling of the cholera outbreak in the command.
-His whole career was marked by conspicuous and efficient service.
-Any estimate of his personal achievements as Surgeon General is obscured by the presence of a highly able assistant and a meddlesome Sanitary Commission.

 Later life

 After his retirement Finley made his home in West Philadelphia.
 In 1865, he was given the brevet rank of Brigadier General "for long and meritorious service in the army."
-On July 18, 1876 he was finally put on the retired list as full Brigadier General.
+On July 18, 1876, he was finally put on the retired list as full Brigadier General.
 He passed eighteen peaceful years in Philadelphia, where he died at his residence on September 8, 1879.
-He is interred at The Woodlands in Philadelphia.